 The 'Black-and-White Realm' was inspired by the runways of New York and Paris; more specifically, the collections shown at New York Fashion Week from 1996 (when I was in fashion design school) all the way up to 2021.
 So many collections from so many seasons, that it’s impossible to list them all!
 I was also inspired by underwater creatures, silhouettes of animals, and the amazing prints on sea life.
 If you watch the show, there is a UV segment that is inspired by deep diving. *

 The 'Air Realm' is a modern twist on Rococo.
-I wanted to celebrate the human body as well as the beauty of simplicity.
+I wanted to celebrate the human body and the beauty of simplicity.
 As fashion can be gender fluid, this realm is an expression, not an identity, of sensuality.

-As for the 'Earth Realm,' I was inspired by fine artists and contemporary art.
+For the 'Earth Realm,' I was inspired by fine artists and contemporary art.
 The tree people needed to look like walking and breathing three-dimensional works of art.
-So, the nuance of the lines was very important in creating this realm; with every single detail on the bodysuits—from the strokes and linework to the contour and shadowing—intentional and specific.
+So, the nuance of the lines was very important in creating this realm.
+Every single detail on the bodysuits—from the strokes and linework to the contour and shadowing—was intentional and specific.

-And the 'Fire Realm' was inspired by all the fashion we see at these major music festivals, today.
-Specifically, the Burning Man and Coachella festivals.
-I approached it through the prism of ‘What would I design..?’ for a group of people going to one of these festivals, then applied a couture sensibility.
+The 'Fire Realm' was inspired by all the fashion we see at major music festivals today, specifically the Burning Man and Coachella festivals.
+I approached it through the prism of ‘What would I design? for a group of people going to one of these festivals, then applied a couture sensibility.

 SS: Which costume in Awakening do you find the most exciting, and why?